 The market for military equipment is growing demand for combat fighters

-The Stokkolm Institute for the Study of the World was monitoring the state of the military equipment market.
-It became known that during 2005 - 2009, the share of fighter sales amounted to approximately 27% of the total sales of the rest of the types of weapons throughout the world.
-And if we also consider that in addition to airplanes, the necessary armaments and equipment, such as military shells, missiles, engines, were also exported, then it turns out that the share of sales amounts to more than 33% of the total export.
+The Stockholm Institute for Peace Research monitored the state of the military equipment market.
+It became known that during 2005-2009, the share of fighter sales amounted to approximately 27% of the total volume of sales of other types of weapons worldwide.
+And if we also consider that in addition to aircraft, necessary weapons and equipment were also exported, such as combat shells, missiles, engines, it turns out that the share of sales volumes is more than 33% of all exports.

 Despite the exorbitant prices, fighters are the most popular type of weapon.
 Advanced models, built with the latest technology, go to buyers for a price that exceeds many millions of dollars.
 It is known that Thailand acquired six Swedish JAS-39 aircraft, for which approximately 500 million dollars was paid.
 For the same amount, Vietnam bought eight Su-30MKK planes from Russia.
 Pakistan also laid out 1,5 billion dollars to America for 18 F-16C Block-50 combat fighters.